top of page

 Overused Words

 One of the most overused words in a manuscript is the word 'walk'.
 "She walked down the street."
 "She walked across the room."
 Etc. Below is a list of synonyms to utilize in place of the mundane and oft-times abused word 'walk'.
-Choosing one of these will add more depth to the story and conveys a specific type of movement.
+Choosing one of these will add more depth to the story and convey a specific type of movement.
 Of course, this is by no means a comprehensive list or the only word abused.
-A good theasaurus is your friend.
+A good thesaurus is your friend.

 amble barrel bolt bounce bound bowled cantered clambered